mobiusml/aana_sdk/README.md

 - **API Generation**:
   - Automatically generate an API for your application based on the endpoints you define.
   - Input and output of the endpoints will be automatically validated.
-  - Simply annotate the types of the input and output of the endpoint functions.
+  - Simply annotate the types of input and output of the endpoint functions.
 - **Predefined Types**:
   - Comes with a set of predefined types for various data such as images, videos, etc.